Pixplicity/easyLUT/README.md

 The original version of EasyLUT is available on jCenter:

-`compile 'hu.don.easylut:easylut:0.4'`
+`compile 'hu.don.easylut:easylut:0.5'`

-Beware that changes in this branch are not reflected there as the pull request has not been merged.
-If you wish to use this repository version, please check it out as a local dependency.

 # Usage

 This project includes a sample of the library in the `sample` module.
 The library itself is located in `library`.

-Example usage with LUT resource id:
+Example usage with resource id:

     Filter filter = EasyLUT.fromResourceId()
                            .withResources(resources)